harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 ```

-### Creating DataSets using Spark SQL
+### Creating Datasets using Spark SQL

-Accessing DataSets using Spark SQL involves creating temporary views with the format
+Accessing Datasets using Spark SQL involves creating temporary views with the format
  as `org.apache.spark.sql.cassandra`.
 The `OPTIONS` passed to this table are used to
 establish a relation between the CassandraTable and the Spark catalog reference.